looker-open-source/components/internal_docs/figma.md

 <strong>Review & Revise:</strong> After the initial project kickoff we want to set up several times to review and continue the collaboration process.
 These reviews can be scheduled as weekly checkins or during open hours available on the design teams google calendar

 - Walkthrough designs, proposals, and UI components with the Lens team
-- Refine & Resolve any questions or concerns
+- Refine & resolve any questions or concerns

 ### Team Library